 "So amidst the static of life, we often give up on ever hearing from God.
 Well, here's your chance, you're on the right frequency.
 God has something great to say to each of us."

 The site also includes:

 - 9 short videos of college students explaining their experience of knowing God

-- An explanation of Student Life (Campus Crusade in New Zealand)
+- An explanation of Student Life (Cru in New Zealand)

 - A gospel presentation based on the booklet Would You Like to Know God Personally?